googlearchive/android-BasicAccessibility/README.md

 This sample demonstrates how to create an accessible application, showing how to add accessibility to both framework and custom widgets.

-To run this sample as intended you will need to turn on TalkBack (or another text to speach system) on your Android device.
+To run this sample as intended you will need to turn on TalkBack (or any other text to speech system) on your Android device.
 Go to Settings > Accessibility > TalkBack to turn TalkBack on.

 When you run the sample with TalkBack mode on, TalkBack will read aloud the